Ricordy/SL-SmartContracts/README.md

 **Testing functions**

-Additionally, due to the random functionality, there’s a function to be added in testing purposes, that guarantees the claim of 10 unique pieces of each level, to test level related features.:
+Additionally, due to the random functionality, there’s a function to be added in testing purposes, that guarantees the claim of 10 unique pieces of each level, to test level-related features.:

 ```solidity
 function mintTest(uint256 level) public {